SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 get array/iterator of key, value tuple/array/whatever:
 pairs()|lua
 items()|Python
+entries()|JS (map only)

 get array/iterator of keys
 keys()|JS(only Map)|perl|Ruby|Python (returns a dict_keys object)
 values()|JS(only Map)|perl|Ruby|Python (returns a dict_values object)
 Object.keys(someobj)|JS

-Amusingly, JS doesn't have the keys() and values() functions for its assoc array type (objects), but does have them for arrays
+Amusingly, JS doesn't have the keys(), values(), entries()... functions for its assoc array type (objects), but does have them for arrays

 merge two assoc. arrays
 map-merge(foo, bar)|SCSS/Sass

 commonly items are separated by ,

+Computed property names allows you to put any expression on the left-hand side of a property within an object literal, if you wrap that thing in []

 <h4>Linear collections/ADTs</h4>